glennlopez/DIGI-2224/LAB_1/LAB_Assignment2.md

 		);
 end question_1a;
 ```
->**Tip:** When you want the MSB on the left, put the 'n' on the left ('n' downto 0).
-Opposite is true if you want the MSB on the right.

 **b.** Write a VHDL statement that defines an 8-bit input port, <b>addr</b>, with the <u>most significant bit on the right</u>.
 Assume port the is of type <b>BIT_VECTOR.</b> [2]
 ```vhdl